Foster (given name)

-The given Foster is a variation of the surname Forster, meaning one who 'works in the forest'.
+The given name Foster is a variation of the surname Forster, meaning one who 'works in the forest'.
 It may also derive from the French forcetier, meaning 'maker of scissors'.
 It is both a given name and a surname.

 The use of Foster as a given name has increased in recent years, and was the 1063rd most popular boys name in 2022, up 251 spots from 2021.